Minnesota Water Quality at a Glance 2026

 Protect Source Water

-Participate in source water protection efforts by properly disposing of household chemicals, supporting conservation measures, and engaging with local wellhead protection planning to safeguard Minnesota’s groundwater and surface water resources.
+Participate in source water protection efforts by properly disposing of household chemicals, supporting conservation measures, and engaging with local wellhead protection planning.
+Minnesota’s 2025 Drinking Water Action Plan specifically highlights source water protection as a priority for the next decade.
+Monitor community alerts through our live boil water notice tracker.

 Minnesota Cities We Cover